-To those who deny progress in moral culture, we especially recommend.
-Mr. Thornbury's chapter on Bear-baiting.
-He truly says, that England "has grown too civilized to tolerate a savage diversion that Shakspeare, Bacon, Raleigh, and Sidney may have watched with breathless cagerness."
+To those who deny progress in moral culture, we especially recommend Mr. Thornbury's chapter on Bear-baiting.
+He truly says, that England "has grown too civilized to tolerate a savage diversion that Shakspeare, Bacon, Raleigh, and Sidney may have watched with breakless cagerness."
 We borrow the following :

-At Kenilworth, on Elizabeth's visit, thirteen great bears were worried by ban dogs. groom of the Laneham, that type of Malvolio, the officious, pert, tyrannic chamber, grows warm in his description of the bear with pink eyes, leering at the approaching dogs, the hound nimble and watchful from vantage, and the bear prepared for the assault.
+At Kenilworth, on Elizabeth's visit, thirteen great bears were worried by ban dogs.
+Lancham, that type of Malvolio, the officious, pert, tyrannical, fussy, groom of the chamber, grows warm in his description of the bear with pink eyes, leering at the approaching dogs, the hound nimble and watchful from vantage, and the bear pre-pared for the assault.
 If he was bitten in one place, he pressed the dog close till he got free.
-He says it was a "goodly relief" to see the clawing and roaring, the tossing and shaking, till he wound himself from them.
-Then would he shake his cars, twice or thrice, and scatter the blood and froth over his tormentors; the dogs seizing, him by the throat, he clawing them on the scalp, with much plucking, tugging, howling and barking, growling and snarling; some dogs limping to their masters, who kick them as curs; some lying on their sides, licking their wounds.
+He says it was a "goodly relief" to see the clawing and roaring, the tossing and shaking, till be wound himself from them.
+Then would he shake his ears twice or thrice, and scatter the blood and froth over his tormentors; the dogs seizing him by the throat, he clawing them on the scalp, with much plucking, tugging, howling and barking, growling and snarling; some dogs limping to their masters, who kick them as curs; some lying on their sides, licking their wounds.